sankhaMukherjee/sankhaMukherjee.github.io/_posts/2018-03-19-Evolutionary algorithms for deep learning.md

 ### 3.2.
 Initialization Example

-How do we initialize this?
+How do we instantanize a class?
 The code below should be sufficient as an explanation.

  - The input is 2-dimensional
  - There are 2 hidden units (with 5 and 8 neurons respectively), and